davidcopter/davidcopter/README.md

 🚀 **Currently diving deep into:** AI in Software Engineering
 🤝 **Looking to collaborate on:** Building a "dream team" project that makes a difference
-💡 **Fun fact:** The "copter" in my username comes from my love of drones and rotorcraft!

 ---